Characters: The Legend Of Korra Other Characters

 - Dishing Out Dirt: Tu, the cousin whom the boys met first, has been confirmed to be an earthbender (although he's never actually used said ability).

 - Honor Before Reason: Even when her home was on fire, Yin still refuses to leave over the fact her house has been in her family for generations.

 - I Choose to Stay: Yin tried to stay behind in "The Ultimatum" even though Ba Sing Se was going up in flames.
 Bolin forces her to leave.

 - Massive Numbered Cousins: It's not 100% clear precisely how each of them is related to the others — i.e. who are siblings, who are cousins, who are married etc. — but there are a lot of them.

 - Small Name, Big Ego: Downplayed with Tu.
 He's insulted they don't want to steal his fruit, claims that he could have stolen an airship too, and the like.
-As stated above; it's downplayed enough that it comes off as humorous mild jealousy rather than a flaw, especially as he doesn't otherwise get much screentime.
+He's not treated seriously, though, instead coming off as humorous mild jealousy rather than a flaw, especially as he doesn't otherwise get much screentime.